 Several countries have been using extended intervals, ranging from approximately 6-16 weeks for the Pfizer vaccine for their general populations, including England, Canada, and several countries in Europe.
 A study of 750 participants aged 50-89 years in the UK found higher protection following extended schedules.
-GMTs at 14-34 days were 6703 (95%CI, 5887-7633), higher than those receiving Pfizer 19-29 days apart (694; 540 - 893).
-Higher two-dose vaccine efficacy was also observed with >6 week intervals between Pfizer doses compared to the authorised 3-week schedule, including ≥80 year-olds.[104]
-Another study from Canada found efficacy was significantly higher against both infection and hospitalisation with longer 7-8-week vs. manufacturer-specified 3-4-week interval between doses.[105]
+GMTs at 14-34 days were 6703 (95% CI: 5887-7633), higher than those receiving Pfizer 19-29 days apart (694; 95% CI: 540-893).
+Higher two-dose vaccine efficacy was also observed with >6 week intervals between Pfizer doses compared to the authorised 3-week schedule, including ≥80 year-olds.[106]
+Another study from Canada found efficacy was significantly higher against both infection and hospitalisation with the longer 7-8 week interval vs. manufacturer-specified 3-4 week interval between doses.[107]
 With both studies however it's unclear whether this results in more durable protection, as waning protection, at least against infection, seems to be similar across different interval periods used.
 The studies have also had small sample sizes.

 There may also be a connection between shorter intervals and increased reactogenicity or adverse events.
-One study found reactogenicity after a late second dose (given at 44-45 weeks post-first dose) or a third dose was lower than reactogenicity after a first dose.
-[106] Considering the increased risk of serious adverse events such as myocarditis in younger age groups, there could be an argument for an extended dosing interval.
-However, is without direct evidence that an extended dosing interval reduces the risk of myocarditis.
-Relevant to operational considerations, a pre-print paper has shown a statistically significant increase in myocarditis occurrence following the second dose of the Pfizer vaccine if the second dose was given at a shorter interval of less than 30 days between doses.
-[107] However, the study was limited to those aged 12 and over.
+One study found reactogenicity after a late second dose (given at 44-45 weeks post-first dose) or a third dose was lower than reactogenicity after a first dose.[108]
+Considering the increased risk of serious adverse events such as myocarditis in younger age groups, there could be an argument for an extended dosing interval.
+A pre-print paper has shown a statistically significant increase in myocarditis occurrence following the second dose of the Pfizer vaccine if the second dose was given at a shorter interval of less than 30 days between doses.[109]
+However, the study was limited to those aged 12 and over.